gaborturu/aqua-gas-monitor/README.md

 ## Features

+## Features

 - Real-time monitoring of CO₂ and O₂ levels.
-- Wi-Fi connectivity using ESP32 board.
+- Wi-Fi connectivity using NodeMCU ESP32.
-- MQTT support for data transmission.
+- **MQTT Support for Data Transmission**: The device transmits data via MQTT.
+An MQTT broker (server), client, and data storage solution are necessary to receive and store the data.
+I used [Home Assistant](https://www.home-assistant.io/) for these functionalities, but other solutions are possible as well.
 - Simple calibration procedure using the onboard flash button.

 ## System Overview